After Saturday’s stalemate with Salford, attention turns to Tuesday night and Crawley Town.

 A year later, Nichols was back in the Westcountry with Bristol Rovers, where he spent three seasons, -including an uneventful loan spell to Cheltenham- before being snapped up by Crawley as a free agent last summer and he scored against City in February’s fixture.

-Now leading the line for the Red Devils, Nichols has one strike to his name this term against Carlisle and has also captained his side against Bradford this year.
+Now leading the line for the Red Devils, Nichols eight goals and four assists to his name this term and has also captained his side against Bradford this year.

 Head to Head

-There’s only been one nil-niller since the first meeting between the sides back in 1971, but the honours are pretty even In regards to results.
-There have been 35 goals in 15 games between the sides.
+There’s only been one nil-niller since the first meeting between the sides back in 1971, but the honours are pretty even In regard to results.
+There have been 36 goals in 16 games between the sides.